Serg Bell

-Serg Bell (born Sergey Mikhaylovich Belousov, Сергей Михайлович Белоусов, 2 August 1971) is a Singaporean businessman born in Leningrad, USSR, entrepreneur, investor and speaker, the founder and chairman of the board of Constructor, formerly known as Schaffhausen Institute of Technology (SIT) and multiple global IT companies, including Acronis, a global data protection company, and was the senior founding partner of Runa Capital, a technology investment firm.
+Serg Bell (born Sergey Mikhaylovich Belousov, Сергей Михайлович Белоусов, 2 August 1971) is a Singaporean businessman born in Leningrad, USSR, entrepreneur, investor and speaker, the founder and chairman of the board of Constructor, formerly known as Schaffhausen Institute of Technology (SIT) and multiple global IT companies, including Acronis, a global data protection company, Virtuozzo, a cloud and virtualization software company he originally founded as SWsoft, and was the senior founding partner of Runa Capital, a technology investment firm.
 He is also executive chairman of the board and chief architect of Parallels, Inc., a virtualization technology company, co-founder and chairman of the board of Acumatica, an enterprise resource planning software (ERP) company, and co-founder of QWave Capital.

 Serg co-authored over 350 patents.
-His h-index is 48.
+His h-index is 50.

 In 2021 he officially changed his name to Serg Bell.

 Early life and education

 Bell was born in 1971 in Leningrad and studied at the 45th Physics-Mathematics School.
 Bell later attended the Moscow Institute of Physics and Technology, graduating in 1992 with a bachelor's degree in physics.
 He received his master's degree in physics and electrical engineering in 1995, and a Ph.D. in computer science in 2007.
 Bell came to Singapore in 1994 and became a Singaporean citizen in 2001.